jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 part.
 Then I realised that would need many additional programme lines, for a small benefit.
 So all the numbers this module uses are integers.

+### Casting the Nines

+During the 1960's, my schoolbook  contained a lesson about casting the nines, but  my school teacher refused  to teach it to  us.
+Casting the nines can  prove there is an  error in the computation,  but it cannot prove the computation  is right, all it does is  _suggesting_ that the computation  _might  be_ correct.
+And  false  positives are  easy  to obtain, you just have to misalign a digit and the result is wrong.

+I did  not (officially) learn  the casting of the  nines, so I  do not implement it in my module.

 ### Abacus

 For some time,  I hoped to include the abacus  methods (_Suan Pan_ and